CARD91 Unveils its Proprietary UPI Switch: Blitz - Empowering Scalable and Seamless Payment Solutions - www.lokmattimes.com

 3. Seamless Integration for faster GTM:

 Blitz integrates effortlessly with the Core Banking Systems, Fraud Risk Management, and Account Management Systems to deliver a cohesive UPI experience.
-CARD91 has a direct connectivity with NPCI.
+CARD91 has a direct connectivity for UPI.

 4. Real-Time Observability: